kedarchandrayan/skill-detect-kompass/README.md

 For visualizing the [OpenAPI specs](docs/openApiSpecs.yml), use this [editor](https://editor-next.swagger.io/).

+## Postman Collection
+To help with API integration, we've shared the Postman environment exports and collection files.

+// TODO Kedar

 ## Sequence Diagrams

 - Sequence diagrams are represented using mermaid files, and they are stored in the `docs/sequenceDiagrams` folder.